 Developing a proactive emergency response plan may be a topic that makes people uncomfortable, but for those who work in a public environment, especially at mass gathering points and open-access businesses, the fact that these environments are “soft targets” for terrorism can’t be ignored.

-The horrific acts of savagery and bloodshed executed in recent months–Paris, Orlando, Nice, and Istanbul, among others–mark an ominous turn in terroristic strategy, highlighting the vulnerable nature of public gathering places as ideal targets for terrorism.
+The horrific acts of savagery and bloodshed executed in recent years mark an ominous turn in terroristic strategy, highlighting the vulnerable nature of public gathering places as ideal targets for terrorism.

 As a society, we have grown accustomed to the threat of aviation and foreign travel-related terror risks which have been addressed for decades.
 However, for many, the fresh realization that premeditated violence designed to yield mass casualties can occur within our daily routines in our own neighborhoods has hit a raw nerve.
 These recent attacks have given rise to much conversation and assessments of preparedness.

 Find out what you need to know about modern retail security in a FREE Special Report, Retail Security and Safety: CCTV Surveillance Systems, Retail Alarm Systems, and Security Training, right now!